-DSL: Polymeric diphenylmethane diisocyanate (pMDI), paraffin wax and zinc borate are on the Canada DSL.
+DSL: Polymeric diphenylmethane diisocyanate (MDI) is on the Canada DSL.

 OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
-However, wood dust generated by sawing, sanding or machining this product is considered hazardous.
+However, dust generated by sawing, sanding or machining this product is considered hazardous.